 Merger or Change in Control.
 Our 2015 Plan provides that in the event of a merger or change in control (other than a winding up, dissolution, or liquidation), as defined under the 2015 Plan, each outstanding award will be treated as the administrator determines (including assumed, substituted, or cancelled), except that if a successor corporation or its parent or subsidiary does not assume or substitute an equivalent award for any outstanding award, then such award will fully vest, all restrictions on such award will lapse, and all performance goals or other vesting criteria applicable to such award will be deemed achieved at 100% of target levels.
-In addition, if an option or stock appreciation right is not assumed or substituted in the event of a change in control, the administrator will notify the participant in writing or electronically that the option or stock appreciation right will be exercisable for a period of time determined by the administrator in its sole discretion, and the option or stock appreciation right to purchase or receive, for each share subject to the award immediately prior to the change in control, the consideration (whether stock, cash, or other securities or property) received in the change in control by our common stockholders (and if holders were offered a choice of consideration, the type of consideration chosen by the holders of a majority of the outstanding shares of our common stock).
-However, if the consideration received in the change in control is not solely common stock of the successor corporation or its parent, the administrator may, with the consent of the successor corporation, provide for the consideration received upon the exercise of an option or stock appreciation right or upon the payout of a restricted stock unit, performance unit, or performance share to be solely common stock of the successor corporation or its parent equal in fair market value to the per share consideration received by our common stockholders in the change in control.
+In addition, if an option or stock appreciation right is not assumed or substituted in the event of a change in control, the administrator will notify the participant in writing or electronically that the option or stock appreciation right will be exercisable for a period of time determined by the administrator in its sole discretion, and the option or stock appreciation right will terminate upon the expiration of such period.
+Under our 2015 Plan, an award will be considered assumed if, following the change in control, the award confers the right to purchase or receive, for each share subject to the award immediately prior to the change in control, the consideration (whether stock, cash, or other securities or property) received in the change in control by our common stockholders (and if holders were offered a choice of consideration, the type of consideration chosen by the holders of a majority of the outstanding shares of our common stock).
+However, if the consideration received in the change in control is not solely common stock of the successor corporation or its parent, the administrator may, with the consent of the successor corporation, provide for the consideration to be received upon the exercise of an option or stock appreciation right or upon the payout of a restricted stock unit, performance unit, or performance share to be solely common stock of the succ stock subject to each IPO Option determined by dividing a fixed dollar amount applicable to each individual by the Black-Scholes value of a share of our common stock as determined on the date of grant.
+The IPO Options will have a per share exercise price equal to the initial public offering price and shall vest as to 25% of the shares subject to the IPO Option on the 1-year anniversary of the date of grant and as to 1/48 of the shares subject to the IPO Options monthly thereafter, subject to the individual's continued service through each vesting date.
+The applicable dollar values of the IPO Options for the named executive officers are as follows: